The Month of April 2024

 Please return your pledge card, with your gift, in the envelope that was enclosed with the Archbishop’s mailing.
 If you prefer, you are welcome to return it to the Pro-Cathedral with your Sunday Offering, or by mail to the Pro-Cathedral office.
 The time for making your gift spans the dates of Saturday, April 20, 2024 till Sunday, May 5, 2024.
 The last date for gifts is Friday, August 16, 2024.
 If you misplace the pledge card from Archbishop Rozanski, please contact the rectory.
 We will be happy to provide a replacement card with a postage paid return envelope to you.
 As the Appeal nears its conclusion, we will send a follow-up reminder to those who might have forgotten, or not yet had chance to respond with a gift to the Appeal.

 For the Annual Catholic Appeal each year I ask that you be as generous to God, and the works of God, as God has been generous to you.
 Your gift, then, will be the right one.
 I am grateful.
 Archbishop Rozanski is grateful.
-All those who benefit from your generosity are most grateful!
+All those who benefit from your generosity are most grateful.

-So great is the meaning of the mystery of the Resurrection of Jesus from the dead that one day celebrating it is not enough.
+So great is the meaning of the mystery of the Resurrection of Jesus Christ from the dead that one day celebrating it is not enough.
 Not even a week is sufficient.
 For fifty days, then, until Pentecost Sunday, May 19th, the Church celebrates Eastertide.

 And I am grateful to all of the members of this Pro-Cathedral family for your extraordinary generosity and faithful support of our mission and ministry, and that of the Church of St. Louis.